AllenInstitute/aics-segmentation/README.md

 > J. Chen, L. Ding, M.P.
 Viana, M.C.
 Hendershott, R. Yang, I.A.
 Mueller, S.M.
 Rafelski.
 The Allen Cell Structure Segmenter: a new open source toolkit for segmenting 3D intracellular structures in fluorescence microscopy images. bioRxiv.
 2018 Jan 1:491035.

 ## Level of Support
 We are offering it to the community AS IS; we have used the toolkit within our organization.
 We are not able to provide guarantees of support.
-However, we welcome feedback and submission of issues.
-Users are encouraged to sign up on our [Allen Cell Discussion Forum](https://forum.allencell.org/) for community quesitons and comments.